-- Regulation of low-cost energy efficiency measures in housing; - Incorporating passive solar design; - Heat insulation in homes: - Replacement of electric geysers by solar water heaters.
+- Regulation of low-cost energy efficiency measures in housing; - Incorporating passive solar design; - Heat insulation in homes; - Replacement of electric geysers by solar water heaters.

 Currently the Department of Housing is re-appraising its subsidised housing strategy in preference of quality rather than quantity and will revise the Housing Code to incorporate heat insulation.
-A similar approach will be followed through energy efficiency standards developed by STANSA for both buildings which are naturally ventilated (such as houses) and for office buildings that are artificially ventilated.
+A similar approach has been followed with the SANS 204 energy efficiency standards developed by SABS for both buildings which are naturally ventilated (such as houses) and for office buildings that are artificially ventilated.

-The implementation of the measures mentioned above will clearly reduce the need for power, mostly during periods of peak demand eg. solar water heating, heat insulation, passive solar design; and can therefore be viewed as energy efficiency interventions which reduce demand.
-As such DME would view such projects as eligible for funding from appropriate sources, such as the Eskom DSM Fund and indeed the NER has approved an amount of money for exactly this purpose.
+The implementation of the measures mentioned above will clearly reduce the need for power, mostly during periods of peak demand e.g. solar water heating, heat insulation, passive solar design; and can therefore be viewed as energy efficiency interventions which reduce demand.
+As such DME would view such projects as eligible for funding from appropriate sources, such as the Eskom DSM Fund.